kourouklides/artificial_neural_networks/README.md

 The code implementation is in Python (using TensorFlow and Keras libraries).

+Note: Hyperparameter Optimization, Model Selection and Model Evaluation are outside the scope of this repository.

+## Introduction

+Currently, this repository is neither a library nor a framework.

+## Models and Methods
-Currently, it includes the following architectures:
+This repository includes the following architectures:

 - [Feedforward Neural Network](code/architectures/feedforward_neural_networks)
   - Bayesian Neural Networks